-Bikeways are typically designed as BIKE LANES within the roadway delineated with markings (2.1.2a) or as BIKE PATHS physically separated from traffic for most of their length (2.1.2b).
+Bikeways are typically designed as BIKE LANES within the roadway delineated with markings (2.1.2a, also known as Class 2 bike lanes) or as BIKE PATHS physically separated from traffic for most of their length (2.1.2b, also known as Class 1 bike lanes).
+Another typical design is the shared lane (Class 3 bike lane) described in Table 1.
+The shared lane is not covered by the Manual.

-Buffered Bike Lane: 9th Street, Brooklyn
+Buffered bike lane: 9th Street, Brooklyn